RocketDerp/April14_2025/PostMalala/Patriarchy/Patriarchy_Pussy_Riots_Everywhere.md

 Year 1987 Joseph Campbell didn't have modern Google Search to easily fact-check.

 Now it is possible Campbell was making a more subtle point that few under my radar / over my head.
 But still interesting to point out verses that mention vigin birth here.
 From a media ecology, redundacy of monomyth tropes / monomyth opcodes perspective.
+Also point out that this was at Skywalker Ranch and "Luke" was on the Skywalker mind of Campbell ;)

 &nbsp;